Robin Söderling: 2010: French Open final and career high ranking

-2010 proved to be Söderling's most successful year to date.
-He reached No. 4 in the world (career-best) and finished the year as a Top 5 player.
-He repeated last year's success at Roland Garros by reaching a second successive final and winning his first Masters 1000 crown.

 Söderling made his 2010 debut at the Capitala World Tennis Championship, an exhibition tournament in Abu Dhabi.
-He started in the quarterfinals, defeating Stanislas Wawrinka, 7–6(7–4), 7–6(7–2).
-Söderling then came back from a set and break down to defeat Roger Federer 6–7(6–8), 7–6(7–1), 6–2.
+He beat Stanislas Wawrinka in straight sets, then came back from a set and break down to defeat Roger Federer.
 Although generally reported in the media as being the first time Söderling had defeated Federer in 13 attempts, as an exhibition it remains an unofficial match that does not count on record.
-Söderling faced Rafael Nadal in the final, but was defeated 6–7(3–7), 5–7.
+Söderling faced Rafael Nadal in the final, but lost in two sets.

-Söderling then headed to Chennai, India to participate in the Aircel Chennai Open where he was the 1st seed but lost in the first round to American Robby Ginepri.
+Söderling then headed to Chennai, India to participate in the Aircel Chennai Open where he lost in the first round to Robby Ginepri.

-Robin Söderling was seeded 8th but lost in the first round of the Australian Open to unseeded Spaniard Marcel Granollers despite being up 2 sets to love, 7–5, 6–2, 4–6, 4–6, 2–6.
+Robin Söderling was seeded 8th but lost in the first round of the Australian Open to unseeded Spaniard Marcel Granollers despite being up 2 sets to love.

-Söderling received a wildcard to the ABN AMRO World Tennis Tournament and was seeded 3rd.
-He won his first ATP match of the year defeating Florent Serra 4–6, 6–4, 6–1 in the first round and went on to win the tournament, when, leading 6–4, 2–0 against Mikhail Youzhny, Youzhny retired with a hamstring injury, becoming Söderling's then-biggest tournament win (in terms of point size).
+At ABN AMRO World Tennis Tournament he won his first ATP match of the year defeating Florent Serra in the first round and went on to win the tournament, when Mikhail Youzhny retired with a hamstring injury, becoming Söderling's then-biggest tournament win (in terms of point size).

-Söderling was the first seed at the Open 13 in Marseille but lost in the quarterfinals to eventual champion Michaël Llodra 6–7(2–7), 4–6.
+At the Open 13 in Marseille Söderling lost in the quarterfinals to eventual champion Michaël Llodra.
 He won both his singles ties against Argentina in Davis Cup, though Sweden lost eventually 2–3.
-Söderling was seeded sixth at the 2010 BNP Paribas Open, losing in the semifinals to seventh seed Andy Roddick after a three-set match, 4–6, 6–3, 3–6.
-Seeded fifth in the 2010 Sony Ericsson Open, Söderling was once again eliminated in the semifinals, this time by Tomáš Berdych 2–6, 2–6.
+At the 2010 BNP Paribas Open, he lost in the semifinals to Andy Roddick after a three-set match.
+At the 2010 Sony Ericsson Open, Söderling was once again eliminated in the semifinals, this time by Tomáš Berdych.

-After good results in the U.S., Robin returned to Europe for the clay-court season but had to pull out of 2010 Monte-Carlo Rolex Masters due to an overstrained knee.
+Robin returned to Europe for the clay-court season but had to pull out of 2010 Monte-Carlo Rolex Masters due to an overstrained knee.
 His clay-court season got underway at the 2010 Barcelona Open Banco Sabadell where he reached the final after victories over Juan Ignacio Chela, Feliciano López, Eduardo Schwank and Thiemo de Bakker.
-He fell to 5th seed Fernando Verdasco in three sets.
+He fell to Fernando Verdasco in three sets.